“GDPR compliance doesn’t apply to organisations of less than 250 people.”

 It is most unlikely you can trade even a one-person business without collecting this sort of data.
 If you don’t know and record your customer’s name or email address, how could this work?

-Limited exemption on record keeping for small business
+Exemption on record keeping

 Article 30 requires people processing personal data to keep records of their processing activities and categories, and to make those records available to the supervisory authority on request.

 If you are an organisation employing fewer than 250 people, you do not have to create these records except:

-Watch out for data subject access requests
+Data subject access requests

 There is no small business exemption to all the rest of the data protection rules, and no exemption to the need to respond to ‘data subject access requests’.

 - keep the records as you go along (and you don’t have to worry that you are creating a problem for later) OR

 Here is a link to a scary sample of a data subject access request under GDPR.
 How would you answer this if you were not keeping records?